zacbraddy/Vimspirational/README.md

 Main > Tab bar > Tabs on Bottom | On
 Main > Update > Do automatic check on | Startup
 Main > Update > Preferred release type | Stable
-Features > In-console optionns > Use Clink in prompt | On Startup > Startup options > Specified named task | {Bash::Git bash}
+Startup > Startup options > Specified named task | {Bash::Git bash}
 Startup > Environment | Added the line `set projects=<projects folder path>` Startup > Tasks | Added a Tools::Vim task I also set the hotkey for this task to Alt+N Startup > Tasks > Bash::Git bash | Set the HotKey to LCtrl+T and also set the startup Project to my projects folder and set as Default task for new console

 ## Problems I'm sure I can solve but haven't yet
-- Get syntax highlighting for JS and possibly JSX.
-- Map nerd tree opening to a keypress
 - Install a fuzzy finder
 - Making it so that the backup, undo and swap directories are created automatically.
 Some [ideas for this can be found here](http://vim.wikia.com/wiki/Remove_swap_and_backup_files_from_your_working_directory)
 - Get autocompletiong for Javascript and if possible JSX and C#
-- Look into vimgutter to see if it's worth it
-- Get a nice colour scheme
 - Get surround plugin for quoting and parenthising stuff

 ## Problems I've managed to overcome